Jakarta Persistence (JPA) Interface

 void drop(boolean dropSchemas)

-Drop database objects mapped by entities belonging to the persistence unit, undoing the effects of the plain.
+Drop database objects mapped by entities belonging to the persistence unit, undoing the effects of the previous creation.

 If a DDL operation fails, the behavior is undefined.
 A provider may throw an exception, or it may ignore the problem and continue.